monkeywidget/argotifier/README.md

 - Backbone, Require installation
 - restructure project for ruby on rails
 - PostgreSQL setup
+- view page
+- next/prev page
+- view - goto page
 - basic REST with controller and model tests
 - REST with tests for words model and controller
+- REST with tests for translations model and controller

 Incomplete Tasks
 ----------------

-- REST with tests for translations model and controller
 - REST with tests for sentences model and controller
 - REST with tests for paragraphs model and controller
 - REST with tests for documents model and controller

 - assertions in jasmine tests for stories
-- view page (with jasmine tests and mock data)
+- view page jasmine tests and mock data
-- next/prev page (with jasmine tests and mock data)
+- jasmine tests: next/prev page
-- goto page (with jasmine tests and mock data)
+- jasmine tests: goto page

 - search scenarios (with jasmine tests and mock data)
 - translation scenarios (with jasmine tests and mock data)